guilherme-pg/MyPlaces-PWA/README.md

 ## What is it for?

 Very useful in moments when it would be difficult to use a keyboard, or pencil and paper; SpeechTranscribe allows you to speed up and save your ideas when you practice your daily walk, while stuck in traffic.

+## To Do:
+* Add hamburger menu with: Home, About, Historic, Configuration, X (to close the menu).
+* Create a list to Historic.
+* Add a Logo.